Mortgages

 How much can I borrow?

 Remember the more you borrow the more you will have to pay back and the more interest you will have to pay.
 In the end, it is the lender that has the final say, though.
-The will not lend to you unless they are fairly sure they will get their money back.
+They will not lend to you unless they are fairly sure they will get their money back.
 So they will assess whether you can afford the repayments.

 They will also want to know that, if things go really wrong, they can sell your home and get their money back.
 So they will also check that the house can be sold for enough money to do that.